-- 1. For the purposes of this Chapter, Article 3.3 (Definitions) applies. - 2.
-For the purposes of this Chapter: - (a) "electronic signature" means data in electronic which is attached to or logically associated with other data in electronic form and used for authentication of the signatory; - (b) "electronic transmissions" means transmissions of electronic data through the Internet; - (c) "electronic trust service" means an electronic service consisting of: - (i) the creation, verification and validation of electronic signatures, electronic seals, electronic time stamps, electronic registered delivery services and certificates related to those services; - (ii) the creation, verification and validation of certificates for website authentication; or - (iii) the preservation of electronic signatures, electronic seals or certificates related to those services; - (d) "end-user" means a user not providing public communications networks or publicly available electronic communications services; - (e) "market surveillance" means activities carried out and measures taken by public authorities to ensure that goods and services comply with domestic laws and regulations and do not endanger health, safety or any other aspect of public interest protection; - (f) "market surveillance authority" means an authority responsible for carrying out market surveillance; - (g) "personal data" means any information relating to an identified or identifiable natural person; - (h) "processing" of personal data means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction;
+- 1. For the purposes of this Chapter, the definitions set out in Chapters II (Trade in Goods) and III (Trade in Services and Establishment) apply. - 2.
+For the purposes of this Chapter: - (a) "electronic signature" means data in electronic form that are attached to other electronic data used for authentication of the signatory; - (b) "electronic transmissions" means transmissions of electronic data through the Internet; - (c) "electronic trust service" means an electronic service consisting of: - (i) the creation, verification and validation of electronic signatures, electronic seals, electronic time stamps, electronic registered delivery services and certificates related to those services; - (ii) the creation, verification and validation of certificates for website authentication; or - (iii) the preservation of electronic signatures, electronic seals or certificates related to those services; - (d) "end-user" means a user not providing public communications networks or publicly available electronic communications services; - (e) "personal data" means any information relating to an identified or identifiable natural person; - (f) "processing" of personal data means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction; - (g) "trade administration documents" means documents, forms or other information, including in electronic formats, as required by a Party's domestic legislation on commercial trade transactions;

-- (i) "trade administration documents" means documents, forms or other information, including in electronic formats, as required by a Party's domestic legislation on commercial trade transactions; - (j) "unsolicited commercial electronic messages" means electronic messages for commercial purposes without the consent of the recipient or against the explicit rejection of the recipient.
+- (h) "unsolicited commercial electronic messages" means electronic messages for commercial purposes without the consent of the recipient or against the explicit rejection of the recipient; and - (i) "computing facilities" means computer servers and storage devices for processing or storing information for commercial use.